 Students registered for actual thesis hours (HONR 40099, BSCI 40099, CHEM 40099, or PHY 40099) can earn a grade only for completed thesis work.

 A progress report is due at the end of each semester or summer term prior to the semester in which the thesis is finally completed and defended.
 The report need not be long.
 However, it should summarize in as much detail as necessary what has been accomplished and what is yet to be completed in relation to the original proposal and should explain and justify any shifts in emphasis that have occurred.
-The report should be signed by the student and the thesis advisor and should be submitted to the Honors College by the end of final exam week.
+The report should be signed by the student and the thesis advisor and should be submitted to the Honors College by the first day of finals week.
+Students may also email their progress report to the thesis coordinator.
+Please include your thesis advisor on the progress report email.

 Students are also required to attend progress report meetings each semester prior to the final semester.